 Upon a conviction for disseminating sexually explicit matters to a minor, a sex offender will be guilty of a felony according to Mi.
 Comp.
 Laws Ann. § 722.675 Sec.5.
 The penalties for this sex offense carry a penalty of not more than two years in prison, a fine not exceeding $ 10,000, or both.

-Unlike other sex offenses, you do not have to undergo sex offender registration with your local and federal law enforcement agencies for a conviction with this sexual offense.
+Unlike other sex offenses, you do not have to undergo the Michigan Sex Offender Registry with your local and federal law enforcement agencies for a conviction with this sexual offense.

 If you are being charged with disseminating sexually explicit photos, one of the best defenses is consent.
 You may argue that both parties consented to sexting to get lesser penalties, if that’s the case.